Faringdon: Faringdon House

 There is a manor house and estate, close to the edge of Faringdon, called Faringdon House.
 The original house was damaged during the civil war.
 Its owner at the time, Sir Robert Pye, who was a Royalist, was put under siege by his own son Robert who was a Parliamentarian colonel.
 Building of the current, smaller, house began about 1780 and was not completed until after 1785.
 The house was bought in 1787 by William Hallett Esq.
 It was the home of Lord Berners in the mid-20th century.
 For a time it was owned by the writer Sofka Zinovieff, the granddaughter of Berners' companion, Robert Heber-Percy, who inherited it on Berners' death in 1950.

 Geology

 Faringdon is the site of the Faringdon Sponge Gravel Member, part of the Cretaceous Lower Greensand Group.
 It is rich in fossil sponges, other invertebrates, a few vertebrate bones and teeth, and good examples of bioerosion.

 Transport

 Roads

 The £1.6-million 3 mi A420 Faringdon Bypass was opened in July 1979.

 Buses

-Faringdon is linked with Swindon and Oxford by a frequent service operated seven days a week by Stagecoach West, and by an hourly service to Wantage, run by Thames Travel and operating on Mondays to Saturdays.
+Stagecoach West run the S6 service up to every 15 minutes between Swindon, Shrivenham, Watchfield, Faringdon, Buckland, Southmoor, Besselsleigh, Botley and Oxford.
+Pulham's Coaches run both the 67 service up to every hour between Faringdon, Stanford in the Vale, East Challow and Wantage, and the 68 service 2–4 times a day between Faringdon, Uffington, Childrey, East Challow and Wantage.